vickmuir/Backup/configure-simple-file-backup-linux.md

 # Configuring a simple file-level backup on Linux

-After you ordered your EVault service and the agent is installed on the server, you can start creating backups of your data.
+After you ordered your backup service and the agent is installed on the server, you can start creating backups of your data.
 The article provides the steps to configure your agent, retention schedule and start your first backup job.

 ## Starting WebCC

 1. Log in to the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} and click **Storage** > **Backup** from the main menu to display the servers with EVault backup service.
 2. Select the server where the files to be backed up are located.
 Click the right-pointing expansion arrow to reveal the WebCC link.
 3. Start your VPN connection to get access to the IBM private network.
-4. Click the WebCC Login link to start the WebCC client in your browser.<br/>
+4. Click the WebCC Login link to start the client in your browser.<br/>

   If WebCC doesn't start, you might have a problem with your VPN connection.
 You might also see a message that says the form you're sending isn't secure.
 It is expected - proceed by sending the form.
   {:tip}

 ## Configuring a backup job

-1. In the navigation pane on the left, click **All Agents** to display current EVault Agents
+1. In the navigation pane on the left, click **All Agents** to display current backup Agents
 2. Click **This is a new Agent I would like to configure**.
-3. Enter a Job Name and a Job Description for the job you're configuring/creating.
+3. Enter a Job Name and a Job Description for the job you're creating.
 4. For **Backup Source Type**, select the file system type you want to back up from the menu.
 5. Click **Next** to continue.
 6. In the **Data Files** pane, go to the files and directories you want included in your backup by clicking the **+** and **-** symbols next to the folder icons.